University of California – Davis

 The University of Southern California has several leading health science programs, including its Master of Physician Assistant program.
 Applicants must have completed coursework in life sciences.
 They also need to have completed both community service and clinical experience.
 USC’s program has the same structure of many of the programs on this list: the first year is composed of classwork, while the second is focused on clinical rotations.

 Touro University California is well-known for its health science programs, as is its sister campus in Nevada.
-Touro offers a unique dual degree program that leads to both a Master’s in Public Health and a Master’s in Physician Assistant Studies.
-This program does take a little longer because of the dual degree structure, with the standard completion time being 32 months.
+It is a Jewish-sponsored institution, but it accepts students of all faiths.
+Touro offers the only program where all graduates earn both a Master of Public Health and a Master of Science in Physician Assistant Studies.
+The program is 33 months long due to the dual degrees.

 Our Ranking Methodology